UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 Since WebGL doesn't offer any multithreading support, AsyncBridge and Task Parallel Library are not available for this platform.
 Caller Info attributes are also not available, because their support comes with AsyncBridge library.

-AsyncBridge stuff is also not compatible with Windows Store Application platform (and probably all the platforms that use .Net runtime instead of Mono runtime) due to API differences between the recent versions of .Net Framework and the ancient version of System.Threading.dll that comes with AsyncBridge.
+AsyncBridge/TPL stuff is also not compatible with Windows Store Application platform (and probably all the platforms that use .Net runtime instead of Mono runtime) due to API differences between the recent versions of .Net Framework and the ancient version of TPL (System.Threading.dll) that comes with AsyncBridge.
 Namely, you can't use async/await, Caller Info attributes and everything from System.Threading.dll (concurrent collections for example).

 WebPlayer platform is not supported and most likely will never be since it is about to be deprecated.